-Each managed CockroachDB customer receives a single-tenant CockroachDB cluster which is spun up in a separate virtual private cloud (VPC) in a cloud provider’s account.
-The customer has the choice to choose Amazon Web Services (AWS) or Google Cloud Platform (GCP) as of February 2019.
-The separate VPCs are fully isolated to ensure that each customer’s cluster is separated from other customers.
-A limited number of CRL employees who require such access are provided access to these customer clusters, as specified in the contracts between CRL and customer.
+The customer has the choice to choose Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
+Each CockroachDB Dedicated customer receives a single-tenant CockroachDB cluster which is spun up in a separate virtual network in Cockroach Labs managed cloud account.
+The customer has the choice to choose Amazon Web Services (AWS) or Google Cloud Platform (GCP).
+The separate virtual networks are fully isolated to ensure that each customer’s cluster is separated from other customers.
+A limited number of Cockroach Labs employees who require such access for maintenance & support are granted access to these customer clusters, as specified in the contracts between Cockroach Labs and the customer.

 2. Encryption of Customer Data

-All traffic between CockroachDB nodes as well as client-server communications is encrypted for managed clusters.
-CockroachDB uses TLS 1.2 digital certificates for inter-node and client-node authentication, which require a Certificate Authority (CA) as well as keys and certificates for nodes, and passwords for clients.
-The certificate authority is managed by Hashicorp Vault.
+All traffic between CockroachDB nodes as well as client-server communications for CockroachDB Cloud clusters is encrypted using TLS.
+CockroachDB Cloud clusters use TLS 1.3 digital certificates for inter-node and client-server authentication, which require a Certificate Authority (CA) as well as keys and certificates for nodes, and passwords or tokens for clients.
+The certificate authority is managed by CockroachDB Cloud internally.
 TLS encryption is enabled by default for all secure clusters and needs no additional configuration.